Noble Blogger Guidelines: How to Cite Pictures

 Please note that there are several license types presented on Flickr, including Attribution, Noncommercial, Share Alike and No Derivative Works.
 Choose the best fit for your blog needs.

 NOTE: There are paid picture services too.
-Stock Xchange, Fotolia, Shutterstock and Dreamstime will request a small fee from you ($1-2 for a small pic).
+Free Images, Stock Adobe, Shutterstock and Stock Snap will request a small fee from you ($1-2 for a small pic).
 You can use keywords to make your search faster.
 You won’t need to attribute to the source in this case.

 4. Name the person who owns the picture.